lhsvobodaj/open-scn/README.md

 * Centralization: Use IPFS as the main database to store the content.

 * Privacy: An alternative to avoid storing the content as plain text is to use GPG cryptography.
-By means of GPG, the content can be encrypted using multiple public keys, restricting the access to the content only for those directly involved in the writing/reviewing process.
+By means of GPG, the content can be encrypted using multiple public keys, restricting the access only for those directly involved in the writing/reviewing process.

 ## References